 - One important reason is that I was by myself!
 Most of my competitive BJJ career has been spent training only with white belts and the occasional blue.
 So, I needed to find mental challenge not just in beating up white belts, but in understanding the game and focusing on how to train SMART – because it’s not easy to train “hard” when your training partners are noobies!

 - Second, when I went to UPENN for my graduate studies in skill development and Positive Psychology, it became clear to me that applying research approaches to BJJ competition, and applying the SCIENCE of goal setting to BJJ were things that hadn’t really been done before (not seriously).
 Hence my first few BJJ statistics reports, and the eventual strategies that I built off of them (focusing on the moves that MATTER for my weight class).
-If you haven’t gotten the research report you can grab it here.

 That’s it in a nutshell – and thanks for asking why I’m the nerd I am today, Jeff.